Camilo Ugo Carabelli

-Camilo Ugo Carabelli (born 17 June 1999) is an Argentine professional tennis player, who competes mainly on the ATP Challenger Tour.

-He has a career-high ATP singles ranking of world No. 43, achieved on 18 August 2025 and a doubles ranking of No. 232, achieved on 21 March 2022.
+Camilo Ugo Carabelli (born 17 June 1999) is an Argentine professional tennis player.
+He has a career-high ATP singles ranking of world No. 43 achieved on 18 August 2025 and a best doubles ranking of No. 187 reached on 20 April 2026.
+He is currently the No. 5 Argentine singles player.

-Ugo Carabelli has won eight Challenger singles titles.
+Ugo Carabelli has won nine ATP Challenger titles in singles.

 Career

-2022: Grand Slam debut & first win, top 100
+2022: Slam major debut & first win, top 100

-At the 2022 French Open Ugo Carabelli qualified to make his major main draw debut.
+At the 2022 French Open, Ugo Carabelli qualified to make his major main draw debut.
 He defeated former top-15, world No. 39 Aslan Karatsev in five sets with a fifth set 10 points tiebreak, the first ever match in the French Open main draw since the new tiebreak rule was implemented, in a 4 hours 17 minutes match for his first Grand Slam win.
 As a result, he made his top 150 debut in the rankings.

-Following his third title at the 2022 Lima Challenger where he was the runner-up in 2021, he reached the top 100 at world No. 96 on 15 August 2022.
+Following his third title at the 2022 Lima Challenger where he was the runner-up in 2021, Ugo Carabelli reached the top 100 at world No. 96 on 15 August 2022.

-2023-2025: ATP semifinal as lucky loser, top 65, Masters debut & first wins
+2023–2025: ATP semifinal, top 65, Masters debut & first wins

 Ugo Carabelli recorded his first ATP win outside of the Grand Slam majors as a qualifier at the 2023 Argentina Open defeating Daniel Elahi Galán.
 He also qualified for the 2023 Chile Open but lost to Dušan Lajović.

 Ranked No. 134, he also entered the 2024 Argentina Open main draw as a qualifier and defeated Juan Pablo Varillas in the first round, his second ATP win, to set up a meeting with top seed and world No. 2 Carlos Alcaraz.

-He was ranked world No. 104 on 18 November 2024 and finished the season inside the top 100 at No. 97 on 2 December 2024.
+Ugo Carabelli was ranked world No. 104 on 18 November 2024 and finished the season inside the top 100 at No. 97 on 2 December 2024.

-At the 2025 Rio Open where he entered the main draw as a lucky loser, he defeated Damir Dzumhur to reach an ATP 500 quarterfinal for the first time.
-Ugo Carabelli became the eight lucky loser to make an ATP 500 level semifinal since the series' introduction (2009), defeating lucky loser Jaime Faria, and moved to world No. 69 in the singles rankings on 24 February 2025.
+At the 2025 Rio Open where he entered the main draw as a lucky loser, the Argentine defeated Damir Dzumhur to reach an ATP 500 quarterfinal for the first time.
+Ugo Carabelli became the eighth lucky loser to make an ATP 500 level semifinal since the series' introduction (2009), defeating lucky loser Jaime Faria, and moved to world No. 69 in the singles rankings on 24 February 2025.
 The match between him and Faria marked only the second LL vs LL quarterfinal in ATP Tour history (since 1990) after LL Max Purcell defeated LL Andreas Seppi in 2021 Eastbourne.
-He lost to defending champion Sebastián Báez in three sets.
+He lost to defending and eventual champion Sebastián Báez in three sets.
 In the next Golden Swing event, the 2025 Chile Open in Santiago, Carabelli upset seventh seed Nicolás Jarry.
 Next he defeated Thiago Monteiro and Federico Coria to reach back-to-back semifinals.
-As a result he reached the top 65 in the rankings.
+As a result, he reached the top 65 in the rankings.
 At the 2025 Miami Open where he entered the main draw as a lucky loser on his debut at the 1000-level, Carabelli recorded his first two Masters wins and also first two on hardcourts, over American qualifier Brandon Holt and then Alex Michelsen.